Wondering if there are free things to do in Taipei, Taiwan? Good news!

 The capital of this small island has seen an increasing number of foreign tourists every year.
 It’s no longer an extremely budget destination, although it’s still considerably cheaper than Japan.
 Not to worry, though.
 If you’re a budget traveler thinking of visiting this awesome city, there are still plenty of cheap and free things to do in and around Taipei.

 Table of Contents

 Pack your walking shoes and swimming gear, it’s time to explore the lush green mountains and cool off in the hot springs that make Taipei one of the most special capital cities of Asia.

 Hike Elephant Mountain

 Getting to Elephant Mountain: Head to Xiangshan on the MRT then follow the signs.
-To get to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail is a few hours.
+Getting to a lookout point takes about twenty minutes from the bottom, and hiking the whole trail takes a few hours.

 So the eating part isn’t exactly free, but you can certainly visit this market just to people watch.
 However, eating here won’t exactly break your budget, by any means.

 Night markets are one of the most traditional features of Taiwan, and reflect how much of Taiwanese culture and socialization revolves around food.
 Try and go out for a drink on a Friday night and the bars are empty, because everyone is at a night market snacking on street food and playing arcade games.